slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"While we are reasoning concerning life, life is gone."
 -- David Hume*

-> *"More is lost by indecision than wrong decision."
+> *"More is lost by indecision than wrong decision." (...)
+"Indecision is the thief of opportunity."
 -- Cicero*

 > *"Don’t ever respond to a solicitation or a proposal on the phone.
 The urgency is a disguise."